nithya-hub-26/Contactus-Form-With-Localhost-Server-Connectivity/README.md

 # ContactUs-Form-With-Localhost-Server-Connectivity

-This is a simple contactus form with the database connectivity with localhost server
+This is a simple contactus form with the database connectivity with localhost server using php

-I have used xampp to connect with the server